-There is a positive trend over last 5 years that the previous practice of cultivating land for consumption purpose only are gradually shifting towards both consumption and sales purpose.
+There is a positive trend over last 3 years that the previous practice of cultivating land for consumption purpose only are gradually shifting towards both consumption and sales purpose.

-From this year's study it is observed that 92% of the beneficiary households are cultivating land for production of agricultural crops.
-However, with the project's investment in developing natural resources, 86% of the beneficiary families are using the irrigation systems created by the programme.
+From this year's study it is observed that 94% of the bene ciary households are cultivating land for production of agricultural crops.
+However, with the project's investment in developing natural resources, 83% of the bene ciary families are using the irrigation systems created by the programme.

-Year 2014-15
+Year 2015-16

-Pisciculture is a new livelihoods option promoted under the programme.
-The water bodies created for irrigation purposes are used by the women SHG members in taking up pisciculture activities.
-However, the increase in trend of owning livestock is continuing and during this year 83% of sample household reported that they own livestock whereas the last year's figure was 94%.
+Pisciculture is a new livelihoods option promoted under the programme. e water bodies created for irrigation purposes are used by the women SHG members in taking up pisciculture activities.
+However, the increase in trend of owning livestock is continuing and during this year 85% of sample household reported that they own livestock whereas the last year's gure was 83%.